The Best Longboards For Girls

-- Very versatile – you can ride these boards in any way you want.
-Your movements are not limited (which is the case with Directional boards) and you can ride in any style you want – perfect for girls;
+- Very versatile – you can ride these boards any way you want.
+Your movements are not limited (which is the case with directional boards) and you can ride in any style you want – perfect for girls.

-- Safe to ride – these boards are not as fast as Directional longboards, which means that even if you fall you won’t be injured;
+- Safe to ride – these boards are not as fast as Directional longboards, which means that even if you fall you’re less likely to be injured.

 Cons of Twin Longboards

 - Require a lot of effort to ride – you will constantly need to push in order to move, while with directional boards you simply need to remain on the deck.

 - Bumpier rides – most models come equipped with larger wheels so you will feel most of the bumps and cracks you encounter along the way.